thomastran8/post-arch-setup/README.md

 10. Git add, commit, and push your changes to your forked repository.
 Your configurations are now saved.
 Enjoy!

-**Final Note** The setup.sh may had some errors with some vim plugins, make sure to run `:PlugInstall` in Neovim to correct any bad installs.
+**Final Note**: The setup.sh may had some errors with some vim plugins, make sure to run `:PlugInstall` in Neovim to correct any bad installs.

 ## Resources